Jun 17

 In following with Silicon Valley Mountain Biker’s mission of “fostering a community of riders,” we are excited to offer a series of mountain biking (MTB) classes taught by Bike Instructor Certification Program (BICP) coaches.
 These classes will provide an introduction to MTB for new riders, as well as on-the bike skills classes to cover MTB fundamentals for new and experienced riders to increase bike safety and confidence.
 If you are a SVMTB member through IMBA, you can take advantage of the discounted price for these classes.
 Join SVMTB to enjoy this benefit!

-Mountain Biking Fundamentals Classes (click on the blue links to register)
+Mountain Biking Fundamentals Classes On the Bike Classes (click on the blue links to register)

 November 16th (Women’s only)@Santa Teresa County Park, San Jose, 10 yrs old and above: